cs107-theteapeople/cs107-FinalProject/docs/milestone1.md

 ad1.differentiate(x = 2, y = 3)
 ```

-This will return the derivative of this function with respect to x and with respect to y.
+This will return the derivative of this function with respect to x and with respect to y evaluated at the given points as a numpy array or scalar value.
 We will also provide options to allow users to specify arrays of input values by providing numpy arrays as inputs.

 ## How to Use Rootfinder